James R. Moriarty: U.S. Army Col. Paris D. Davis

-Moriarty's team in 2020 successfully convinced the U.S. government to expedite its review of the nomination of U.S. Army Col. Paris D. Davis for the Medal of Honor ― a nomination that had languished since 1969.
+Moriarty and other volunteers joined U.S. Army Col. Paris D. Davis as he was awarded the Medal of Honor by President Joe Biden at the White House on March 3, 2023.
+The recognition capped a years-long campaign by the volunteer team in support of Davis's nomination, which had languished since 1969.

+"This year, we celebrate the 75th anniversary of our first fully integrated armed forces," President Biden told ceremony guests.
+"And the name 'Paris Davis' will still stand alongside the nation's pioneering heroes."

 Col. Davis was one of the first African-Americans to serve as an officer in the Special Forces.
 Davis retired from the Special Forces in 1985.

 "Everybody I've talked to that served under him says that he's the best officer they've ever served under," Neil Thorne, a volunteer advocate on the team with Moriarty, told CBS News in April 2021.

 Then-Capt.
 Davis distinguished himself 17–18 June 1965 in action against the Viet Cong around Bong Son, Binh Dinh Province, Republic of Vietnam.
-Davis was left “the last American standing with a ragtag company of 90 South Vietnamese volunteers,” according to a New York Times report on the renewed interest in Davis’ nomination:Certain that he was as good as dead, [Davis] began fighting without fear of consequence, pulling his M-16 trigger with his pinkie, sprinting repeatedly into open ground to rescue teammates, and refusing to leave the fight, ever after being shot several times.Davis’ team “clobbered the Viet Cong,” according to Maj.
+Davis was left "the last American standing with a ragtag company of 90 South Vietnamese volunteers," according to a New York Times report on the renewed interest in Davis' nomination:Certain that he was as good as dead, [Davis] began fighting without fear of consequence, pulling his M-16 trigger with his pinkie, sprinting repeatedly into open ground to rescue teammates, and refusing to leave the fight, ever after being shot several times.Davis' team "clobbered the Viet Cong," according to Maj.
 Billy Cole, who submitted the original nomination packet in July 1965.

-As of mid-2021, the nomination packet for Col. Davis was under review by the Army, though the final call rests with the Office of the Secretary of Defense and with President Biden.
+Inexplicably, the packet was lost by the Army.

+"You just don't see a Medal of Honor packet get lost … it's a big deal.
+It got trashed," Thorne told Task and Purpose in February 2023.An official Army inquiry in 1969 deemed that the nomination had indeed been lost or destroyed and that a new one was needed.
+However, Thorne found no evidence that a new one was submitted.